 - Serving Size: ½ cup

-I hope you'll be enjoying the benefits of making delicious bone broth by sipping and cooking with it soon.
-Let me know about your cooking experiences and share, share, share these recipes.
-I love hearing from you!
-Thanks!
+I hope you'll soon enjoy the benefits of making delicious bone broth by sipping and cooking with it.

 "Don't cry because it's over, smile because it happened."